micro-ROS/micro-ROS.github.io/_docs/tutorials/advanced/nuttx/add_a_microros_application/index.md

 ### Create Kconfig file

-On this step, you need to create an empty file called **Kconfig**, inside the application folder.
-These files contain the configuration menu to configure the application and add to the build system list of NuttX.
+For this step, you need to create an empty file called **Kconfig**, inside the application folder.
+These files contain the configuration menu to configure the application and add it to the build system list of NuttX.

 On the next lines you can see an example of a basic generic implementation:
 ```bash